 And don’t forget: if you don’t like the Windows 10 Start menu at all, you can return to the glory days of Windows 7—and still keep much of the Windows 10 functionality—with a Start menu replacement like Start10 or ClassicShell.

-- › How to Pin Folders, Websites, Settings, Notes, and More to the Start Menu on Windows 10
+- › How to Add Website Links to the Windows 10 Start Menu

 - › How to Customize the Taskbar in Windows 10

-- › How to Disable the New Transparency Effects in Windows 10
+- › How to Open the Start Menu Folder in Windows 7 or 10